lazymia/NY-CITI-BIKES-ANALYSIS-REPORT/README.md

 - Analyzing bike rental patterns across user types (one-time users vs. long-term subscribers) on each day of the week.
 - Investigating if and how user age influences the average duration of bike trips.

-## DESIGN
+## Tools and Methodology
-This analysis of NY Citi Bike rental data will follow a structured approach, involving data cleaning, SQL-based analysis, and Power BI visualizations.
+This analysis of NY Citi Bike rental data will follow a structured approach, involving data cleaning in Microsoft Excel, SQL-based analysis, and Power BI visualizations.

-#### Data Collection and Cleaning with Excel
+#### Data Collection and Cleaning
 Data was initially cleaned in Excel to ensure accuracy and uniformity.
+Steps included;
+- removing duplicate entries
+- addressing missing values
-Steps included removing duplicate entries, addressing missing values, standardizing formats for consistency, and removing outliers to avoid skewed results.
+- standardizing formats for consistency, and
+- removing outliers to avoid skewed results.

 This prepared dataset ensures robust, reliable insights in the subsequent analysis and visualization phases.
 [Download Dataset](https://docs.google.com/spreadsheets/d/1zUn6JyFMLpNV41VofrZN1DIGajTdjyAwtmuibI0w4R8/edit?gid=249951387#gid=249951387)

 #### Data Analysis with SQL
-SQL queries were used to address the project’s main questions, such as identifying popular pick-up locations, evaluating trip durations by age group, and examining user behavior based on age and subscription type.
+SQL queries were used to address the project’s main questions, such as;
+- dentifying popular pick-up locations
+- evaluating trip durations by age group, and
+- examining user behavior based on age and subscription type

 #### Visualization and Reporting with Power BI
 Results were visualized in Power BI, providing clear and interactive visuals.